mcschroeder/todo-example/API.md

 ### Parameters

-when_updated_after
+when_none_match
-:   *Optional* **UTC string** - Initiates a long polling connection.
-The server waits with the response until the requested list has a `updated_at` time after the one given.
+:   *Optional* **version number** - Initiates a long polling connection.
+The server waits with the response until the requested list has a version number different from the one given.

 ### Response